fly-hiring/backend-engineer-challenge/README.md

 * How would you run the Stripe sync in production?
 How do we maintain confidence that this sync continues to work?
 * How would you communicate errors and problems to the user?
 * Any other comments, questions, or thoughts that came up.

+## Don't Do These

+There's a lot of extra work you'd do in real life that we don't need to see here.
+Feel free to skip these things:

+1. Don't spend time making this perfect or writing tests for every scenario.
+2. Don't solve every edge case.
+Rough edges are fine if it helps you move quickly, and you can document your decisions and trade-offs in `NOTES.md`.
+3. In real life, there's probably a lot more database schema.
+Don't worry about real life, just worry about what we're asking for.
+4. Skip quality of life improvements.
+We're wary of code coverage tools, refactors, testing library changes, etc. We definitely don't want you to spend time on that stuff.

+And last, if you know what you're doing, don't spend more than two hours on this.
+If you are learning, take all the time you need.
+But if you're experienced with Rails and databases and and data consistency issues, this should be a quick project.